gaevoy/gaevoy.github.io/_posts/2024-01-29-exception-rethrow-dotnet-framework-traps.md

 For developers still using the `.NET Framework`, it's important to revisit rethrowing approach to ensure the original stack trace is preserved.
 This can be particularly crucial for accurate error logging and debugging.

-You can find all the unit tests conducted for this investigation [here](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.7.0/Gaev.Blog.ExceptionRethrow/ExceptionRethrowTests.cs).
+You can find all the unit tests conducted for this investigation [on Gaev.Blog.ExceptionRethrow](https://github.com/gaevoy/Gaev.Blog.Examples/blob/3.7.0/Gaev.Blog.ExceptionRethrow/ExceptionRethrowTests.cs){:target="_blank"}.

 This discovery underscores the importance of staying updated with framework behaviors, especially when dealing with error handling and debugging.
 If you found this information helpful, feel free to share and comment with your own experiences or insights.
 Let's continue to learn and grow in our software development journey together.